joseraf86/market_forces/README.md

  * A player may level up a facility investing an extra amount of the maintenance resource
  * Players may chose at which level a facility will work on
  * Players may not invest in a facility maintenence but when the energetic resource is depleted the facility will stop its operation and will decrease 1 level
+ * If a plyer only have 1 energetic-resource-pruducing facility and that facility is in level 1 it should produce that energetic resource without energetic resource inout nor maintenance
+ * At level 1 all facilities don't requery maintenance resource
+ * If a player only have 1 regular-resource-producing facility and that facility is in level 1 it should produce that regular resource without maintenance resource but it still need the energetic resource to operate

 ---